'Social' bacteria that work together to hunt for food and survive under harsh conditions

-As part of the grant's educational component, Igoshin and his colleagues created a new interdisciplinary graduate program at Rice offering doctoral degree in systems, synthetic, and physical biology, that began in the fall of 2013.
+As part of the grant's educational component, Igoshin and his colleagues created a new interdisciplinary graduate program at Rice offering a doctoral degree in systems, synthetic and physical biology, that began in the fall of 2013.
 Igoshin, who co-wrote the program proposal, serves on the program steering committee, and the admission and recruitment committee.

 "Answering complex biological questions in the post-genomic era will require multidisciplinary approaches combining both experimental and computational methods" he says.
-"Our new program aims to educate a new generation of life-scientists that have truly interdisciplinary training and therefore can work together on these challenges."
+"Our new program aims to educate a new generation of life scientists that have truly interdisciplinary training and therefore can work together on these challenges."

 Cimons, National Science Foundation